TBP-IT/recaptcha-client-1.0.6-py3/README.markdown

 - Lots of comments.
 - Code tidying.

+This code also fixes the issue in SetupTools complying with PEP 440 by removing the '-ssl' in '1.0.6-ssl', to have a version that is only '1.0.6'.

 This code falls under its original MIT/X11 license.
 The author of this fork is not associated or affiliated with reCAPTCHA in any way.

 More information about reCAPTCHA and reCAPTCHA Mailhide: http://www.google.com/recaptcha